Giraffe Species

 Not all giraffe are the same

 GCF's research has revealed that there are four distinct species of giraffe in Africa: Masai, northern, reticulated, and southern.
 These species are geographically isolated and have unique characteristics.
-With only 117,000 giraffe remaining in the wild, understanding these differences is crucial for effective conservation efforts.
+With only a combined 140,000 giraffe remaining in the wild, understanding these differences is crucial for effective conservation efforts.

 Facebook